Skip navigation

 Pirates, Privateers and perilous seas

-This activity introduces students to the pirates and privateers that visited the Galapagos and their reasons for doing so.
+This activity introduces students to the pirates and privateers who visited Galapagos and their reasons for doing so.
+Resources in English.

 View resource